What’s Better Canary, Piper, Angee, Nest Cam, or Nest IQ?By - 07/20/2017

 Which Mobile App Reigns Supreme?

-All four cameras support Android and iOS.
+All of the cameras support Android and iOS.
 Nest Cam and Canary also work with Apple TV.

 For as long as I’ve been using it, Canary’s app has been easy to use.
 The app lets you view video footage as well as set alerts.
 It also helps you track air quality and analyze your home’s activity, though I’ve found this feature to be useless.